-The Board then authorized U. T. Austin to enter into an affiliation agreement with the Travis County Healthcare District, dba Central Health, and Community Care Collaborative for the purpose of providing important permanent and ongoing funding for the establishment and operation of the U. T. Austin Dell Medical School as a premier medical institution and to meet its vision for creation of new paradigms in clinical care, education, and innovation.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor and General Counsel, and President Powers that the U. T. System Board of Regents approve authorization for U. T. Austin to enter into an affiliation agreement with the Travis County Healthcare District, dba Central Health, and the Community Care Collaborative for the purpose of providing important permanent and ongoing funding for the establishment and operation of the U. T. Austin Dell Medical School as a premier medical institution and to meet its vision for creation of new paradigms in clinical care, education, and innovation.